Thinking About Moving, But Not Sure Where to Go? Here’s How to Decide

 It was probably sometime around my hundredth Zoom call that I really started to question what made living in my city worth it.
 With the ability to work from anywhere, why wasn’t I taking advantage of discovering a new place?

-It’s a question plenty of remote workers are asking themselves these days — and it’s a good one.
-Now is the perfect time to try on a new city or town for size.
-The only problem is that there are seemingly unlimited options; working from anywhere sure seems great, but anywhere is a big place.
+It’s a question plenty of people ask themselves throughout their lives — and it’s a good one.
+Now might just be the perfect time to try on a new city or town for size.
+The only problem is that there are seemingly unlimited options; being able to move anywhere sure seems great, but anywhere is a big place.

 While not everyone has the ability to pick up and move to a new city on a whim, those pondering a change have the entire country — and for some, the globe — at their disposal.
-Here’s how to decide where you should end up next, with help from a few experts.
+Here’s how to decide where to live, with help from a few experts.

 First, check in with yourself.